 CCPA stands for California Consumer Privacy Act.
-It's a law that will take effect on January 1, 2020 and will govern how businesses handle the personal information of California residents.
-This article will walk through how the CCPA may impact your business and how Klaviyo will help you comply with this new law.
+It's a law that took effect on January 1, 2020 and governs how businesses handle the personal information of California residents.
+This article will walk through how CCPA may impact your business and how Klaviyo will help you comply with this new law.

 - Access the information that you maintain about your contacts

 - Direct you not to share their information with third parties for those parties’ own purposes

 The CCPA also restricts the resale of personal information.
 The law requires that individuals receive notice that their personal information will be resold and are given an opportunity to opt-out.

 Most CCPA requirements apply to “businesses” — companies that collect consumers’ personal information (on their own or using vendors) and use the information for their own purposes.
 These businesses determine “the purposes and means” of processing personal information.
 The CCPA applies to any “business” that:

 - Is “doing business” in California (e.g., engaging with individuals located in California though an ecommerce or interactive website or application)

 - Satisfies one or more of the following thresholds: